seso-kdrs/kdrs-search-and-view-docs/docs/xml/sort.md

         <sort>lastname desc</parent> <!-- sorts in descending order -->
 {% endhighlight %}

-Currently you can sort on 1 column, thus pick 1 of the lines above.
+Currently you can sort on one column, either in ascending or descending order.